Frequently Asked Questions by Parents

 Can my child choose a language academy if they are a native speaker?

-Our language Academies are not suitable for native speakers so if your child is a native English or French speaker or bilingual in English or French, it’s best they choose another language to learn or a different Academy.
+Our Language Academies are not suitable for native speakers of the same language; so if your child is a native English or French speaker – or bilingual in English and French – it’s best they choose a different Academy.

 Will I get feedback from my child's teachers?